 This is a more detailed post of what is going on with Leroy.
 I like to write these posts because it gives me something to refer back to when medical issues come up and it also might help someone else who has a dog that goes through similar issues.

-Leroy’s having an IBD flare up.
-This flare up is different than the little ones that he has periodically because his albumin is low.
-This flare up is similar to the worst of the worst that he had a little over 2 years ago.
+Leroy’s having an IBD flare-up.
+This flare-up is different than the little ones that he has periodically because his albumin is low.
+This flare-up is similar to the worst of the worst that he had a little over 2 years ago.

 Leroy started having diarrhea about a week ago.
 He started off with soft stool that turned to water.
 Water meaning a forceful amount of liquid that came shooting out of his butt like a fire hydrant.
 I started a bland diet and Metronidazole immediately and gave it adequate time plus one day to take effect.
 (The plus one day is because I have a tendency to jump the gun.)
 I saw mild improvement for one day but then it reverted back to bad so we set up a vet appointment.
 Leroy was eating and acting fine most of this time.
 He’s a Newfoundland so he’s pretty stoic.
 Friday night he refused his food and was acting a bit sluggish.

-Leroy’s appointment was Saturday morning. it included an exam, gram stain and full blood panel.
-Gram stain showed mild bacteria which we expected, with the exam there was no significant findings and bloodwork was all good except the Albumin was 1.4.
+Leroy’s appointment was Saturday morning. it included an exam, gram stain, and full blood panel.
+Gram stain showed mild bacteria which we expected, with the exam there were no significant findings and bloodwork was all good except the Albumin was 1.4.
 Normal is usually above 2.6.
 Weight was good at 150 pounds.
 Our regular vet was booked for 2 weeks so we were seeing a rookie vet.
 When I say rookie I mean just out of vet school within the last few months.
 I’ll be honest, this made me nervous.
 I know we all have to start somewhere but Leroy’s a “complicated” case so the most I could hope for was that she thoroughly reviewed his chart.
 She was great and we were lucky because Leroy’s regular vet just happened to be in the office at the same time so she was able to refer to him for a game plan and she told me she referred to him so whew!

 Prednisone, Metronidazole, Probiotic and Vitamin B12 shots for at least 2 months.
 Recheck albumin in 3 weeks.